FEASTorg/CRUMBS/docs/README.md

 - **I2C Communication Modes:**
   CRUMBS supports two modes of operation:

-  - **Master Mode:** In this mode, the device initiates communication by sending messages to target devices (or "slices").
+  - **Controller Mode:** In this mode, the device initiates communication by sending messages to target devices (or "slices").
-  - **Slave (Slice) Mode:** Here, the device listens on a specified I2C address, receives messages from the master, and can send responses back when requested.
+  - **Peripheral (Slice) Mode:** Here, the device listens on a specified I2C address, receives messages from the controller, and can send responses back when requested.

 - **Core Functionalities:**